Solving Quantified Modal Logic Problems by Translation to Classical Logics: Shallow Embeddings into Classical Logic

 The Leo-III system implements the entire embedding process, from reading non-classical logic problems (including FOML problems) in the NXF and NHF languages, embedding the problems into HOL using the THF language, and using higher-order reasoning to (attempt to) solve the higher-order problems.
-This is realized using the Logic Embedding Tool \cite{Ste22-arxiv} that implements the embedding process, as shown in Figure~\ref{fig:embeddingprocess}.
+This is realized using the Logic Embedding Tool \cite{Ste22,Ste24-LE} that implements the embedding process, as shown in Figure~\ref{fig:embeddingprocess}: The Logic Embedding Tool will read and parse the input problem formulated in NTF or NHF, extract its logic specification, choose the right logic embedding function based on the logic specification and its parameters from a database of available logic embeddings, and finally return the embeddings functions results in classical TFF or THF.
+As experimental feature, the tool may also output polymorphically typed result problems (formulated in TF1 or TH1), though this has not been thoroughly tested and evaluated, yet (and is not in the scope of this work).
 While Leo-III includes the tool as an internal library, the tool is also available as a stand-alone executable that can be used as external pre-processor with any TPTP-compliant higher-order ATP system.
 It is thus possible to replace Leo-III as the backend reasoning engine, as evaluated in Section~\ref{Results}.
-The embedding tool is open-source and available via Zenodo \cite{Ste22-LE} and GitHub\footnote{ \href{https://github.com/leoprover/logic-embedding}{\tt https://github.com/leoprover/logic-embedding}}.
+The embedding tool is open-source and available via Zenodo \cite{Ste24-LE} and GitHub\footnote{ \href{https://github.com/leoprover/logic-embedding}{\tt https://github.com/leoprover/logic-embedding}}.